msu-cmse-courses/CMSE801-F26/Course_Documents/Syllabus/syllabus.md

 In-class programming assignments are a critical part of the learning process in this course.
 To that end, **you are expected to bring your laptop and its power cord every day.**

-If you do not have a laptop, or if your laptop won't run the software that we need for class, we will have spare machines to use during class.
+If you do not have a laptop, or if your laptop will not run the software we need for class, there will be spare machines available during class.

 ## Course Activities